marygh-notebooks/Finance-analytics-dashboard/README.md

-# Finance Performance Dashboard – Power BI + SQL Server
+# Finance Analytics Dashboard – Power BI + SQL Server

 This project showcases a finance analytics dashboard built in Power BI, powered by SQL Server for data modeling and ETL.
 It provides executives and finance teams with real-time visibility into key metrics, budget performance, and cash flow trends.